 Ian has an active interest in medical ethics and the philosophy of medicine, and took up his current post as Clinical Lead for Ethics & Law in July 2014.
 He undertook further training on contemporary educational theory through participation in the Postgraduate Certificate in Clinical Education (PGCert ClinEd 2018) including contemporary teaching methods, constructive alignment, methods of assessment, giving/receiving feedback, and becoming a critically reflective teacher.

-Ian has planned and delivered a wide variety of teaching sessions to undergraduate and postgraduate medical students including: multiple plenary sessions on introductory ethics including focus on bioethical principles as a coherent transcultural framework for approaching ethical dilemmas; ethics interactive workshops including workshops on Resource Allocation, Defining Mental Capacity and Personal Responsibility in Medicine with a focus on Situational Judgement Tests.
+Ian has planned and delivered a wide variety of teaching sessions to undergraduate and postgraduate medical students including: multiple plenary sessions on introductory ethics including focus on bioethical principles as a coherent transcultural framework for approaching ethical dilemmas; ethics interactive workshops including workshops on Resource Allocation, Defining Mental Capacity and Personal Responsibility in Medicine with a focus on the Situational Judgement Tests.
 Ian has also developed an ethics and law learning outcomes framework proposal linked to the major bioethical principles for supporting teaching and learning of medical ethics within PUPMS curriculum.

-BM BCh;, MA (Oxon); MD (London); FRCP; PGCert (ClinED)
+BM BCh; MA (Oxon); MD (London); FRCP; PGCert (ClinED).